SatoshiumAI/.github/values.md

 Rules should be verifiable — not imposed.

-We believe systems should operate by transparent protocol rather than centralized command or personal influence.
+Satoshium favors transparent protocol over centralized command, reputation authority, or personality-driven direction.

-When rules are clear and inspectable, trust becomes optional.
+When systems operate on inspectable structure, trust becomes optional.

 ---

 # 🔍 Transparency by Default

-Satoshium is being built in public.
+Satoshium is being built in public wherever possible.

-Decisions, structure, and direction are visible whenever possible.
-Clarity reduces confusion.
-Openness builds long-term credibility.
+Architecture, terminology, services, and simulations are documented across domains so the platform remains understandable as it grows.

 Not everything must be public — but nothing should be intentionally misleading.

+Transparency supports long-term coordination.

 ---